 Storage and Reheating Instructions

 • Store sealed jars in a cool, dark pantry for up to 12 months.
-For best flavor, use within 6 to 9 months.
+For the best flavor, use within 6 to 9 months.

 • Once opened, refrigerate and enjoy within 7 to 10 days.
 Always use a clean spoon to avoid introducing bacteria.